nullsphinx/nullsphinx.github.io/cybersecurity.md

 ---
 title: Cybersecurity
-parent: Home        # nests under the main page in the sidebar
+parent: Nullsphinx        # nests under the main page in the sidebar
 nav_order: 2
 has_children: false
 ---